Listen to our podcast 🎧

 Insurance policies increasingly require proof of proactive identity protection and continuous monitoring.
 A mature Zero Trust strategy for insurance demonstrates:

-By documenting these controls and showing measurable risk reduction, CISOs strengthen relationships with insurers, improve underwriting outcomes, and ensure faster response times for incident claims.
+By documenting these controls and demonstrating measurable risk reduction, CISOs can strengthen relationships with insurers, improve underwriting outcomes, and support faster response times for incident claims.

 Conclusion

-For insurance CISOs, the stakes are high because one stolen credential can expose sensitive claims and financial information.
-Credential abuse is a constant threat, but the right approach turns it from a worry into a manageable challenge.
-By knowing which accounts matter most, monitoring them closely, and having automated responses ready, CISOs can stop incidents before they escalate.
-Combining this with a clear picture of risk and insurance alignment ensures that security decisions are measured, practical, and directly tied to protecting both data and the business.
+For insurance CISOs, the stakes are high because one stolen credential can expose sensitive claims and financial data.
+Credential abuse is a constant threat, but the right approach makes it manageable.
+By using identity access solutions for underwriters, focusing on high-risk accounts, monitoring them closely, and setting up automated responses, CISOs can reduce the chances of incidents turning into full breaches.
+This also helps create a clear view of risk and keeps security decisions practical and aligned with business needs.